TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - branch_2: string

 ### Identifier Construction Rule
-A pull request is uniquely identified by the ordered triple (owner, repo, pull_number, branch_1, branch_2), where:
+A pull request is uniquely identified by the ordered tuple (owner, repo, pull_number, branch_1, branch_2), where:
 - owner: The GitHub user or organization that owns the repository.
 - repo: The repository name containing the pull request.